-Quarterly reports are a requirement and MUST be submitted using template form: Quarterly Progress Report (Part C) AND must include your reimbursement request.
-If no funds were used in a given quarter, a report must still be submitted stating that no funds were used.
+Quarterly reports are required and MUST be submitted using template form: Quarterly Progress Report (Part C) AND must include a reimbursement request.
+If no funds were used in a given quarter, a report must still be submitted stating that no funds were spent.
 This report form can be found at: laborcommission.utah.gov/services/WorkPlaceSafety/grantprogram.html

-Reimbursement requests should be submitted as an invoice along with an itemized description of expenses including receipts for requested reimbursements and a WPS Progress Report.
-Grantees may use their own invoice form or use one provided by the Utah Labor Commission (provided upon request).
-Examples of information to be included are: receipts for item or services provided, date service was rendered, copies of bills, including copies of payroll (if billing for personnel services), etc.
+Reimbursement requests should be submitted as an invoice along with an itemized description of expenses including receipts for requested reimbursements and a WPS Quarterly Progress Report.
+Grantees may use their own invoice form or use one provided by the Utah Labor Commission (upon request).
+Examples of information to be included are: receipts for item or services provided, date services were rendered, copies of bills, including copies of payroll (if billing for personnel services), etc.

 If submitting travel expenses, grantees must submit invoice along with a copy of receipts for allowable expenses.
-You have the option of submitting your own travel reimbursement request form.
-If you are using your own form, you must include the traveler’s name, date of travel, purpose of travel, and must itemize lodging, meals and mileage reimbursement, per diem, and any other expenses.
+Grantees have the option of submitting their own travel reimbursement request form.
+Grantees must include the traveler’s name, date, and purpose of travel, and must itemize lodging, meals, mileage reimbursement, per diem, and any other expenses.
 Include receipts for any reimbursements requested.

 If submitting expenses for personnel or contractual services, a copy of payroll or invoice from vendor (in the case of contractual work) is required.

-Once the reimbursement request has been received by our office, allow two-three weeks for reimbursement to be processed.
+Once the reimbursement request has been received by the WPS coordinator, allow up to three weeks for reimbursement to be processed.

 Reimbursement requests for items not outlined within the scope of work statement will not be reimbursed.